mvolkmann/rust-rest/README.md

 # rust-rest

-The repository demonstrates and benchmarks popular approaches for implement REST services.
+This repository demonstrates and benchmarks popular approaches for implementing REST services.
 HTTP server libraries that can be used to implement REST services exist for many programming languages.
-We will limit our focus to Rust, Node.js, and Deno.
+For now we will limit our focus to Rust, Node.js, and Deno.

 Popular Rust frameworks for implementing REST services include: